yunfachi/denix/docs/src/getting_started/initialization.md

 }
 ```

-This file is optional, as are any of its options, which are only used by you, but it is strongly recommended as good practice.
+This file is optional, as are any of its options, which are only used by you, but it is recommended as good practice.

 ### Hosts {#modules-hosts}
 Also, create a `hosts.nix` file in this same directory (`modules/config`), and write any example from [Hosts - Examples](/hosts/examples).